cn0047/stash/ed/mongoDb/README.md

 // food and a less than ($lt) price db.inventory.find( { type: 'food', price: { $lt: 9.95 } } )
 // OR
-db.inventory.find({ $or: [{ qty: { $gt: 100 } }, { price: { $lt: 9.95 } } ] })
+// all the clauses in the $or expression must be supported by indexes.
+Otherwise, MongoDB will perform a collection scan. db.inventory.find({ $or: [{ qty: { $gt: 100 } }, { price: { $lt: 9.95 } } ] })
 // 'food' and either the qty has a value greater than ($gt) 100 or price is less than ($lt) 9.95 db.inventory.find( { type: 'food', $or: [ { qty: { $gt: 100 } }, { price: { $lt: 9.95 } } ] } )